pgolomysov/vin-python-monolith/README.md

 ![img.png](docs/api_end_event_flow.png)

 ### TBD:
 * Redis Lists as message broker.
 No ack for consumer.
-Now used for simplicity, should be replace for RabbitMQ (for ex.)
+Now used for simplicity, should be replaced with RabbitMQ (for ex.)
 * Monolithic architecture chosen for simplicity, might be split to microservices
 * Improve event system design
 * Improve logging and alerting
-* RBAC
+* Auth for users
-* Sync/async fix
+* Frontend
 * Tests